NhatHoang2002/raw-note/_posts/maths/2017-03-27-numerical-analysis-2.md

 - If method is explicit, then $C=1$
 - If method is implicit, Implicit (matrix) solvers are usually less sensitive to numerical instability and so larger values of $C$ may be tolerated.

+## <new /> Adaptive mesh method

+**Principles of Adaptive Mesh Refinement** ([ref](http://www.cs.utexas.edu/users/dagh/ch2.html)): In the adaptive mesh refinement technique <mark>we start with a base coarse grid</mark>.
+As the solution proceeds we identify the regions requiring more resolution by some parameter characterizing the solution, say the local truncation error.
+We superimpose finer subgrids only on these regions.
+Finer and finer subgrids are added recursively until either a given maximum level of refinement is reached or the local truncation error has dropped below the desired level.
+Thus in an adaptive mesh refinement computation grid spacing is fixed for the base grid only and is determined locally for the subgrids according to the requirements of the problem.

+**Implementation Features**:

+- In our implementation, we maintain a shadow hierarchy to estimate the local truncation error.
+The shadow hierarchy is a 2:1 coarser copy of the main grid hierarchy.
+The grid functions on the main hierarchy are updated along with those on the shadow hierarchy.
+This is equivalent to taking one integration step in the shadow hierarchy and two integration steps in the main hierarchy.
+When it is time for regridding, the truncation error is estimated by subtracting the grid functions on the shadow hierarchy from the corresponding values on the main hierarchy.
+The advantage of this method is that we do not replicate fine grid storage at regridding times.
+- When a fine grid is created, the function values at the fine grid points are obtained through a linear interpolation of the function values at the grid points of the underlying coarser grid.
+This initialization of the fine grid point values is known as prolongation.
+- After a fine grid (nested within a coarse grid) has been integrated the coarse grid values are updated by injecting the fine grid solution values onto the coarse grid points.
+This updating process of the coarse grid values is called restriction.
+- When the program is run on parallel processors we maintain a ghost region for intra-grid communication.
+Suppose we distribute the computation on a grid over several processors we keep a buffer or ghost region along the inner boundaries of each component grid.
+The values in the ghost region are used to updated the inner boundary values of neighboring component grids.
+I